-Us writers are a perfectionistic bunch.
+We’re a perfectionistic bunch.
 That’s a strange sentence, isn’t it?
 I’m sure I could’ve worded it better.
 See, I’m doing it right now.
-We pick and niggle and edit and self-critique and berate ourselves for not reaching our word counts or completing projects ahead of schedule or writing with flow.
+We pick and niggle and edit and self-critique and berate ourselves for not reaching our word counts or or writing to a standard or completing projects.

 This year, I’d planned to be so much further along (publishing-wise) than I am.
 That’s just one of my failed writing goals for the year.
 You won’t always meet your goals.
 But maybe your goals were out of reach, to begin with.
 Are you trying to accomplish the impossible and then mercilessly criticizing yourself when it doesn’t happen?

 I’d guess that you are your harshest critic.
 And I’m giving you permission to stop.
 Just like that.
 Reevaluate your writing goals.
 Are they even doable?
 Adjust them if they aren’t.
 It’ll help stop the never-ending-cycle of self-disappointment.

 Enjoy the process where you can

 Writing can be boring.
 Hopefully, this is rare.
 But let’s keep it real.
 I’ve had client projects that midway through felt painful.
 I don’t know any writers who enjoy their work 100% of the time.